Particular/docs.particular.net/nservicebus/gateway/index.md

 Custom retry policies should eventually give up or a message could get stuck in a loop being retried forever.
 To discontinue retries return `TimeSpan.Zero` from the custom retry policy and the message will be treated as a fault.
 [Faulted messages are routed to the configured error queue](/nservicebus/errors/index.md).

-WARN: The recoverability mechanisms built into the Gateway do not roll back the [receieve transaction](/nservicebus/messaging/transactions.md) or any ambient transaction when sending a message to another site fails.
+WARNING: The recoverability mechanisms built into the Gateway do not roll back the [receieve transaction](/nservicebus/messaging/transactions.md) or any ambient transaction when sending a message to another site fails.
 Any custom recoverability policy cannot rely on an ambient transaction being rolled back.

 To disable retries in the gateway use the `DisableRetries` setting: